satuelisa/StatisticalLearning/README.md

 creation, build a graph of the features (possibly with transformations, kernels or the like to expand the vertex set) and the variables of interest for your project data.
-Draw this graph using color and size to emphasize the relative importante of the variables (vertices) and their dependencies (edges).
+Draw this graph using color and size to emphasize the relative importance of the variables (vertices) and their dependencies (edges).

 ## High dimensionality